Michael Eury: Writing and editing

 In 1986, Eury and his wife moved from to Wilmington, Delaware, where he wrote a local newspaper.
 During his time there, he submitted an article to Fantagraphics' comics industry trade journal Amazing Heroes.
 The submission was accepted, seeing print that year as Eury's first published work.
 The piece was a review of the Batman TV series that Eury wrote for editor Mark Waid, with whom Eury had previously worked for an amateur press association (AMA).
 Eury then began writing for them regularly, and interviewed various Marvel and DC editors, writers, and artists that he interviewed.
 Through these contacts, he was alerted to job opportunities for those publishers.
 He pursued one of these openings at Comico in Norristown, Pennsylvania, to which Eury and wife moved in 1988, so that Eury could joint Comico's staff.
 He remained with that publisher until 1989, at which point he moved to DC Comics, which he described as his "dream job."

 At DC, Eury began as an editor, and within eight months was Dick Giordano's assistant.
 In 1992, he resigned from DC due to interpersonal conflicts, which he attributes largely to his then-undiagnosed hearing loss, which he said some of his colleagues perceived as a weakness.
 In 1993, he began work at Dark Horse Comics as an editor, but left in 1995 for the same reasons.

 In 2002, Eury began work for TwoMorrows Publishing, writing Captain Action: The Original Super-Hero Action Figure (2002), a guidebook to the character Captain Action; Dick Giordano: Changing Comics, One Day at a Time (2003); and The Justice League Companion (2005).
-His initial success with these books led to his founding of Back Issue! in 2003, on which she serves as editor, and other reference works for TwoMorrows, including The Krypton Companion and The Justice League Companion.
+His initial success with these books led to his founding of Back Issue! in 2003, on which he serves as editor, and other reference works for TwoMorrows, including The Krypton Companion and The Justice League Companion.
 The Krypton Companion, a 2006 exploration of the Silver Age Superman, was praised by Reason magazine senior editor Brian Doherty, who said, "Historians of American culture owe Eury and his indefatigible publisher TwoMorrows a debt of gratitude for their relentless interviewing and documenting a part of American cultural life that's still an engine of enormous wealth-creation for our proud American megaconglomerates, and still a modern myth of great entertainment value in all its glory and absurdity, all its workmanlike repetition and fershlugginer imagination, all its Lois Lanes and Kryptos and Legion of Superheroes."
 Geoff Willmetts of SFcrowsnest also lauded the book, saying of the 235-page softcover, "This is a long read and you'll certainly get your money's worth."